abilandz/PH8124/Homeworks/Homework_5.md

 **Challenge**: Develop the function **TimeDuration** which will accomplish the above goal.

-**Hint**: In the body of **TimeDuration** convert the two input time stamps, stored into variables 'Started' and 'Finished', into the new format known as 'Unix epoch'.
+**Hint**: In the body of **TimeDuration** convert the two input time stamps into the new format known as 'Unix epoch'.
 'Unix epoch' is the number of seconds that have elapsed since January 1, 1970, for instance:

 ```bash
 $ CurrentTime=$(date -R)